TuanLe2411/Telink_mesh_sdk_VSC/project/mesh_node_general/readme.md

-Project mesh_node_general just is a reference project helping create others.
-Do not use it in your project!
+mesh_node_general is a full-functional project.
+User can using software architecture of this project to create othersothers